 You can view more case studies from other branding workshops I have conducted by visiting my portfolio.

 If you’d like to learn more about the team behind the Oh yes!
-Branding Workshops, you can visit me and my partner, Rory, on LinkedIn.
-I am a Senior Social Media & Content Manager at a boutique London agency and Rory is a Strategic Partnerships Manager at a London Consulting and Technology company.
+Consulting, you can visit me and my partner, Rory, on LinkedIn.
+I am a Senior Account Manager at a global communications agency and Rory is a Principal at global management consulting firm.